tldr-pages/tldr/pages/common/qcp.md

 # qcp

-> Copy files with your favorite text editor.
+> Copy files using the default text editor to define the filenames.
 > More information: <https://www.nongnu.org/renameutils/>.

-- Copy a single file (invoke an editor with source on the left, target on the right):
+- Copy a single file (open an editor with the source filename on the left and the target filename on the right):

 `qcp {{source_file}}`